This post has been updated to include how to make mini-pavlovas and new photos showcasing a pavlova wreath.

 *To make mini pavlovas, half the quantities in the recipe and reduce baking time to 30 minutes.

-Pre-heat oven to 180ºC bake.
+Pre-heat oven to 160ºC bake or 140ºC fan bake.
 Line a baking tray with baking paper.

-In a large bowl, beat the egg whites with electric mixer set on high until soft peaks form (about 8-10 minutes).
+In a large bowl, beat the egg whites with electric mixer set on high until soft peaks form.
 Continue beating while adding sugar a quarter of a cup at a time.
-Beat until firm peaks form.
+Beat until firm peaks form and glossy.
 Mixture should be thick and glossy at this point.
 Fold in vanilla and vinegar.
 Remove electric mixer.
 Fold in corn flour.

-Draw 20cm diameter circle on baking tray with a pencil.
-Spoon mixture out prepared tray, carefully following the drawn circle. (*To make mini pavlovas, draw four circles on the back of your baking tray with a pencil, about 8 cm in diameter.
+I love the wreath idea for pavlovas so I’ve updated my usual big pavlova circles to a wreath.
+To make this, draw a 25cm diameter outer circle and a 17.5cm diameter inner circle on baking tray with a pencil.
+Spoon mixture out on the prepared tray, carefully following the drawn ring. (*To make mini pavlovas, draw four circles on the back of your baking tray with a pencil, about 8 cm in diameter.
 Ensure you have enough gap between them as the mixture will spread while in the oven).

 To set up the pavlova, carefully transfer to a serving plate using two wide spatulas.